Tables are defined with the tabular environment. It has an

 \begin{tabular}{crr}

 The body of the table is given by a line of rows, seperated by \\.
+Each row contains an item for each column, separated by &.

 The simple table above, defining the alignment letters, was produced with: